The previous page closed with

 \]

 coupled only through \(\lambda\).
-The Dirichlet boundary conditions translate, as before,
+The Dirichlet boundary conditions translate, as

-into \(\phi(0) = \phi(L) = 0\).
-The spatial equation and its boundary conditions are
+before, into \(\phi(0) = \phi(L) = 0\).
+The spatial equation and its boundary

-difference between the two evolutions.
+of every qualitative difference between the two evolutions.

 The Spatial Eigenvalue Problem